librerandonaut/librerandonaut/README.md

 If you provide a file, make sure it contains enough entropy.
 To create an attractor in a 1000m radius, about 1.2 kByte of entropy is needed.

 Another advantage of the local entropy file is that it can be used to prepare random data prior to a trip, which can later be used for randonauting regardless of the availability of mobile network connectivity.

-# To-do
-- Improvement of the user interface and more usability.
-- Code includes logic for accessing a homebuilt TRNG device via the USB port.
-This feature has been removed from the UI to not confuse the user.
-- The old ANU API will be scaled back until it is eventually retired.
-The new AWS hosted ANU API requires a API-key and is limited to 100 requests per months for the trail tier.
-See [quantumnumbers.anu.edu.au/faq](https://quantumnumbers.anu.edu.au/faq).
-Implement functionality for providing an API-key via the LibreRandonaut app.

 # Download
 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png" alt="Get it on F-Droid" height="75">](https://f-droid.org/de/packages/com.github.librerandonaut.librerandonaut/)